Seventy-fifth session of the United Nations General Assembly: General debate

-Each member of the General Assembly will have a representative speaking about issues concerning their country and the hopes for the coming year as to what the UNGA will do.
+Each member of the General Assembly had a representative speaking about issues concerning their country and the hopes for the coming year as to what the UNGA would do.
 This is an opportunity for the member states to opine on international issues of their concern.
-The General Debate will occur from the 22 of September until 29 September 2020.
+The General Debate occurred from the 22 of September until 29 September 2020.

 The order of speakers is given first to member states, then observer states and supranational bodies.
 Any other observers entities will have a chance to speak at the end of the debate, if they so choose.
 Speakers will be put on the list in the order of their request, with special consideration for ministers and other government officials of similar or higher rank.
 According to the rules in place for the General Debate, the statements should be in of the United Nations official languages of Arabic, Chinese, English, French, Russian or Spanish, and will be translated by the United Nations translators.
 Each speaker is requested to provide 20 advance copies of their statements to the conference officers to facilitate translation and to be presented at the podium.